shazoom/banana_terminal/README.md

 	btf 	→ 	opens a finder showing the current directory in your terminal

 Set the variable term_type  (click on the "Configure workflow and variables" button [𝓍]) to "Terminal" (without quoates) to work with Terminal.app or "iTerm2" to work with iTerm2.app.
-The scripts will only work with recent version of iTerm2 which implement the newer applescript API.
+The scripts will only work with versions of iTerm2 which implement the newer applescript API.

 Changes:

 Only one really.
-Instead of using the "Reveal file in Finder" function built in it's using AppleScript to open the folder and is now equivelent to the "Open File" action triggered with the spacebar.
+Instead of using the "Reveal file in Finder" function built in to Alfred we're using AppleScript to open the folder and is now equivelent to the "Open File" action triggered with the spacebar.

 Enjoy bananas.